-Many programming languages provide control constructs similar to the while procedure defined above.
+Many programming languages designed to support imperative programming provide control constructs similar to the while procedure defined above.
 For example, here is a version of the procedure in the Python programming language:

+'''

-def fibonacci (n): a = 1 b = 1 while n > 2: a, b = b, a + b n = n - 1 return b
+def fibonacci (n):

+a = 1

+b = 1

+while n > 2:

+a, b = b, a + b

+n = n - 1

+return b

+'''

-We use Python starting in Chapter 11, although you can probably guess what most of this procedure means without knowing Python.
+We will use Python starting in Chapter 11, although you can probably guess what most of this procedure means without knowing Python.

 The most interesting statement is the double assignment: a, b = b, a + b.
 This assigns the new value of a to the old value of b, and the new value of b to the sum of the old values of a and b.
 Without the double assignment operator, it would be necessary to store the old value of b in a new variable so it can be assigned to a after updating b to the new value.

 Exercise 9.11.
-Define mlist-map! from the previous section using while.
+Define the mlist-map! example from the previous section using while.